Dog Bite Lawsuit in New Jersey

 What damages are recoverable in a dog bite case?

 If you or your family member has been injured by a dog bite there are a few damages that may be recoverable in a lawsuit.
 The damage that is most likely to be calculated into compensation is any medical expense.
-This can include costs for surgery, hospital stays, ambulance transportation, and any other expense related to your medical care.
+This can include costs for surgery, hospital stays, ambulance transportation, and any other expenses related to your medical care.
 You may also receive compensation for lost wages if your injuries forced you to take time off of work.
 Lastly, you may be compensated for your pain and suffering.

 What should I do if I’ve been bitten by a dog?